-- 3.1 We acknowledge that people learn in many different ways, and respond best to different types of input (visual, auditory and kinaesthetic); we must therefore deliver teaching in different ways to address the needs of all our learners.
+- 3.1 We acknowledge that people learn in many different ways and respond best to different types of input.
+We therefore deliver teaching in a variety of ways to address the needs of all our learners, taking into account the latest educational research into areas such as cognitive load theory and retrieval practice.

 - 3.2 We offer opportunities for children to learn in different ways.
 These include:

 - investigation and problem-solving;

 - research and discovery;

 - group work;

 - pair work;

 - independent work;

 - whole-class work;

 - asking and answering questions;

 - use of technology

 - fieldwork and visits to places of educational interest;

 - creative activities;

 - debates, role-plays and oral presentations;

 - designing and making things;

-- participation in athletic or physical activity.
+- participation in athletic or physical activity;

+- recall and retrieval tasks and making links to previous learning

 - 3.3 We encourage children to take responsibility for their own learning, to be involved as far as possible in reviewing the way in which they learn, and to reflect on how they learn what helps them learn, and what makes it difficult for them to learn.
-We use 'Thinking

-Moves A to Z to provide learners with a vocabulary for thinking and a structured approach to metacognition.
+We use 'Thinking Moves A to Z' to provide learners with a vocabulary for thinking and a structured approach to metacognition. - 3.4 We make links to the UNICEF Rights of the Child Carter where relevant.